EIJB meetings

 How to make a deputation

-Deputation requests must be submitted to the clerk by 5pm, two days before the meeting takes place.
-Deputations should only be accepted from an office bearer or spokesperson of an organisation or group.
+Deputation requests must be submitted to the clerk by 2pm two working days before the meeting takes place and will only be accepted from an office bearer or spokesperson of an organisation or group.
+The Chair has the discretion to waive this requirement if they feel it is appropriate.

-Following their deputation, questions are permitted from members.
-Following questions the deputation is asked to retire to the public seating area to watch the debate and decision on the matter.The deputation does not take any part in the debate or the discussion of the relevant item.
+Following questions the deputation will be asked to retire to the public seating area to watch the debate and decision on the matter.
+The deputation should not take any part in the debate or the discussion of the relevant item.

-You can ask to make a deputation by email or by contacting Committee Services, The City of Edinburgh Council via committee.services@edinburgh.gov.uk
+You can ask to make a deputation by email or by contacting Committee Services, the City of Edinburgh Council via committee.services@edinburgh.gov.uk